mmollina/Cpp_and_R/README.md

 $ git push -u origin master
 ```
 ###Inserting Cpp code
-6. Create a `src` (source code) directory.
+6. Create a `src` (source code) directory into the rfpack directory.
 This directory will contain
    the C++ source code.
 Also, C and FORTRAN codes could be located in this
    directory.